-- 4. Gender analysis is typically a subset of social analysis.
-It is a tool used to identify, understand and explain the roles and relations between males and females that exist in communities, countries, sectors and social segments and thereby to ensure that a project is "sensitive" to gender issues.
-Gender analysis is also used to identify the relevance of gender norms and power relations in a specific context (e.g. national, geographic, cultural, institutional or economic).
-In the ITTO context, a gender analysis will typically examine and document: - the groups or communities of women relevant to a project (e.g. indigenous, local or professional), the spheres in which they operate (e.g. rural or urban, public or private), and the cultural context; - differences in the status of women and men and their differential use of, access to and benefits obtained from forest-based assets, resources, opportunities and services; - the influence of gender roles and norms on the division of time between paid employment in the forest sector and unpaid work (e.g. the collection of wood and non-wood forest products); - the influence of gender roles and norms on leadership and decision-making in the public and/or private forest sector, constraints and opportunities, and entry points for narrowing gender gaps and empowering women; and - the potential differential impacts-including negative impacts-of a project on men and women. - 5.
-The gender analysis framework will vary depending on the nature, scope and scale of the proposed project (e.g. whether it focuses on tropical forest management, forest industry and/or the tropical timber trade, and at what level).
-Regardless of the type of project, the gender analysis will help ensure that projects not only "do no harm" but also promote equality and, where relevant, help close the gender gap. - 6.
+- 3. Gender analysis is typically a subset of social analysis.
+It is tool used to identify, understand and explain differences between males and females that exist in communities, countries, sectors and/or segments of societies, and thereby ensures a project is "sensitive" to gender issues.
+Gender analysis is also used to identify the relevance of gender norms and power relations in a specific context (e.g. country, geographic, cultural, institutional, economic).
+In the ITTO context, a gender analysis will typically examine and document: - The group(s) or community(ies) of women relevant to the project (e.g. indigenous, local, professional), the spheres in which they operate (e.g. rural, urban, public, private), and the cultural context. - Differences in the status of women and men and their differential use of, access to and benefits from forest-based assets, resources, opportunities and services; - The influence of gender roles and norms on the division of time between paid employment in the forest sector and unpaid work (e.g. collection of wood and non-wood forest products); - The influence of gender roles and norms on leadership and decision-making in the public and/or private forest sector, constraints and opportunities, and entry points for narrowing gender gaps and empowering women; and - Potential differential impacts of the project on men and women, including potential negative impacts. - 4.
+The gender analysis framework will vary somewhat depending on the nature, scope and scale of the proposed project (e.g. whether it focuses on tropical forest management, forest industry and/or the tropical timber trade, and at what level).
+Regardless of the type of project, the gender analysis will help ensure that projects not only "do no harm" but also contribute to promoting equality and closing the gender gap where relevant. - 5.
 A gender analysis should be undertaken early in the project planning phase.
-In this way, an understanding of gender roles and power relations can be built into projects and inform their design, objectives, interventions and desired outcomes.
-The results of a gender analysis will also help: - ensure that the views of both men and women are taken into account in project formulation; - ensure that projects "do no harm" and avoid unintended consequences that increase inequalities between women and men; - · identify data and knowledge gaps that the proposed project may wish to address; and - develop performance indicators for gender where appropriate for project monitoring, reporting and evaluation. - 7.
-Most gender analysis frameworks involve collecting quantitative and qualitative sex-disaggregated information and statistics on similar sets of issues, sometimes referred to as "domains".
-Depending on the type and location of a project, sources of quantitative sex-disaggregated data may include national and international databases, non-governmental organizations, donor agencies, and the results of previous gender analyses in a country/locality or conducted on relevant topics.
-Qualitative information may be generated through interviews with potential stakeholders, both men and women, and project partners. - 8.
+In this way, an understanding of gender roles and power relations can be built into the project and inform its design, objectives, interventions and desired outcomes.
+The results of a gender analysis will also help: - Ensure that the views of both men and women are taken into account in project formulation; - Ensure that projects "do no harm" and avoid unintended consequences that increase inequalities between women and men;

+- Identify data and knowledge gaps a project may wish to address; and - Develop gender performance indicators where appropriate for project monitoring, reporting and evaluation. - 6.
+Most gender analysis frameworks involve collecting quantitative and qualitative sex-disaggregated information and statistics on a similar set of issues, sometimes referred to as "domains".
+Depending of the type and location of the project, sources of quantitative sex-disaggregated data may include national and international databases, NGOs, donor agencies, and the results of previous gender assessments in the country/locality or project topic(s).
+Qualitative information may be generated through interviews with potential stakeholders, with both men and women involved, and project partners. - 7.
 A gender analysis may take various forms depending on the project context, size, available resources, and existing sex-disaggregated data.
-It may be a stand-alone study or integrated into other project data collection and/or analysis processes, such as social and environmental risk and impact assessments. - 9.
+It may be a stand-alone study or integrated into other project data collection and/or analysis processes, such as social and environmental risk and impact assessments. - 8.
 Given its benefits, a gender analysis is generally considered highly cost-effective.
-According to the Green Climate Fund, gender mainstreaming and analysis does not necessarily signify additional project costs and may well increase project effectiveness and efficiency.2
+According to the Green Climate Fund, gender mainstreaming and analysis does not necessarily signify additional projects costs and may well increase project effectiveness and efficiency2.
+Based on the experience of some development assistance agencies, a gender analysis budget of US\$10,000 is usually adequate for projects under US\$10 million.3